Below are some FAQs to help you with your visit to the Park & Palace!

 Currently, you can book in a maximum of six per group.
-You can only attend the ice rink with people from the same household or social support bubble.

-Please note that due to Tier 2 Government restrictions, we can only allow spectators for children and vulnerable adults.
+We can only allow spectators for children and vulnerable adults.
 We are asking all spectators to watch from the Café area.
 Only one spectator per skater please.
-If you have any queries contact us via firstname.lastname@example.org
+If you have any queries contact us via email@example.com

 Yes, toilets are open at the rink.

 Unfortunately the ice café is not open at this present time, however we invite you try the East Court café on the weekends and throughout the holidays.

 We encourage all attendees to book online in advance to avoid disappointment, however tickets may be available on the door provided there is availability.